-The Neonatal Intensive Care Unit (NICU) at Mercy Medical Center is a 15-bed level III unit.
-This designation, awarded by New York State, signifies the unit provides competent and complex care to all premature and sick newborn infants.
+This designation by New York State signifies that the unit provides specialized complex care to all premature and sick newborn infants.

-At Mercy, the neonatal relationship starts prior to the birth of the premature baby, when neonatologists meet the families and offer them a tour of the NICU.
-Here, they have an opportunity to meet the staff that will care for their baby, learn about equipment, and ask questions.
+At Mercy, the neonatal relationship starts prior to the birth of the premature baby, with neonatologists meeting the family and offering a tour of the NICU.
+Here, they have an opportunity to meet the staff that will care for the baby, learn about equipment, and ask questions.

-Infants in the NICU are delivered in our own Labor and Delivery Suite; attended by a comprehensive team comprised of a neonatologist, pediatrician, and neonatal nurse.
+Infants in the NICU are delivered in our Labor and Delivery Suite; attended by a comprehensive team including a neonatologist, pediatrician and neonatal nurse.

-In order to deliver technologically advanced care, the NICU is equipped with state-of-the-art radiant warmers, omnibeds, isolettes, respirators, and cardio-respiratory monitors.
+The NICU is equipped to provide technologically advanced care, with state-of-the-art radiant warmers, omnibeds, isolettes, respirators and cardio-respiratory monitors.

 After discharge, the neonatal team continues to provide care to our graduates through the Neonatal Outpatient Developmental Assessment Program.